Jordan–Saudi Arabia relations: Dynasties; background

 Jordan and Saudi Arabia are both Sunni monarchies.
 Historically, the Hashemite dynasty came to Jordan from the Hijaz, which is now part of Saudi Arabia.
 During World War 1 the Hashemite family, under Sharif Hussein bin Ali, led an armed uprising, the Arab Revolt, against Ottoman rule.
 In return, the United Kingdom promised the Hashemites territory in the region during the McMahon-Hussein correspondence.
 This led to the establishment of the Kingdom of Hejaz, currently in modern day Saudi Arabia, established in 1916 with Hussein Bin Ali as its King.
 At the same time the House of Saud expanded its influence in the Nejd region with the Wahabist movement, a religious movement within Sunni Islam.
 This alliance was key in establishing the modern Kingdom of Saudi Arabia.

 The Hashemites and Sauds clashed over territorial and religious authority in the region.
 This resulted in two wars, the Al-Khurma dispute in 1918-19 and the Saudi conquest of the Hejaz in 1924-25 in which the Saudi Sultanate of the Nejd annexed the Hashemite Kingdom of the Hejaz.
 Despite having British support during WW1 the United Kingdom did not assist the Hashemites in this conflict.
-During the Saudi conquest of the Hejaz after a series of military defeats, King Hussein of the Hashemite family abdicated from all of his secular titles in 1924 and gave them to his son Ali bin Hussein before fleeing to Aqaba, under ther rule of his son Abdullah I bin Al-Hussein, and then Cyprus after being exiled by the British.
+During the Saudi conquest of the Hejaz after a series of military defeats, King Hussein of the Hashemite family abdicated from all of his secular titles in 1924 and gave them to his son Ali bin Hussein before fleeing to Aqaba, under the rule of his son Abdullah I bin Al-Hussein, and then Cyprus after being exiled by the British.
 After a brief rule from 1924-25 Saudi forces finally took over the Hashmite Kingdom of the Hejaz incorporating it into the new Kingdom of Hejaz and Nejd under Abdulaziz al-Saud.

 The Hashemites ruled Mecca from 1916 until 1925, when the House of Saud annexed the area in the Saudi conquest of Hejaz.
 Hejaz is located on the west coast of modern-day Saudi Arabia, bordering the Red Sea.
 Since the rule of Muhammad bin Saud in 1720, the House of Saud remained as the governing family ever since.